uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 - strings where the number of "a"s in the input is a multiple of three (e.g. "aabaaaa", "bababab").
 - strings where every time an "a" appears in the input, it is followed by a "b" (e.g. "abb", "bbababbbabab", "bab").
 - strings that end with "ab"
-- strings that start with "ab" and end with "ba", and only have "b" in the middle (e.g. "abba", "abbbbba")
+- strings that start with "ab" and end with "ba", and only have "b" in the middle (e.g. "abba", "abbbbba", but *not* "aba")

-{comment provide answers/hints for teachers}

 {comment at some stage we might offer a rigorous checker for this? or minimise their solution and see if the same as a minimum of the solution}